olekgrzegrzulka/zincbox/README.md

 The interface utilizes a custom retained-mode GUI library, leveraging `glad` for OpenGL rendering and FreeType for text.

-Music discovery uses `std::filesystem` for traversal and `TagLib` for metadata, with built-in handling for moved files and updated metadata.
+Music discovery uses `std::filesystem` for traversal and `TagLib` for metadata, handling moved files and updated metadata.

 Playback is handled by `miniaudio`, with `sdbus-cpp` integration on Linux to enable desktop environment media controls.

-The built-in theme is bundled directly into the executable using C++26 `#embed` and functions as a fallback if no valid theme is found in the themes directory.
+The built-in theme is bundled into the executable using C++26 `#embed` and functions as a fallback if no valid theme is found in the themes directory.